 Dr. Angie Rollins’ research interests are primarily in studying methods for improving implementation of evidence-based mental health practices for people with severe mental illness.
 Recent topics include the measurement of program fidelity, improving clinical knowledge and skills, and reducing staff burnout.

 In her role as a core investigator located at the Richard M. Roudebush VA Medical Center in Indianapolis, Dr. Rollins has initiated research to compare three methods of fidelity assessment — self-report, phone-based remote assessment, and onsite — in terms of reliability, concurrent validity, predictive validity, and cost.
-She has also studied the impact of a workshop designed to reduce staff burnout, as well exploring organizational contexts that promote work engagement and burnout among mental health staff.
+She has also studied the impact of a workshop designed to reduce staff burnout, as well as exploring organizational contexts that promote work engagement and burnout among mental health staff.
 A new project will evaluate the implementation of VA telehealth for pain self-management.

 Dr. Rollins has supported implementation efforts for evidence-based mental health practices in several states.
-She is a member of the Recovery Workgroup as well as the National PTSD Coalition in the VA’s Mental Health QUERI.
 She is also a volunteer board member for Giving Back to Africa, an NGO working in the Democratic Republic of Congo to transform primary education to serve disadvantaged and vulnerable youth.